uxlfoundation/oneAPI-spec/source/elements/oneVPL/source/VPL_summary.rst

    * - **Functions**
      - **Description**
-   * - | :cpp:func:`MFXInitEx`
+   * - | :cpp:func:`MFXInitialize`
        | :cpp:func:`MFXClose`
-     - Functions required for the dispatcher to create session.
+     - Required functions for the dispatcher to create a session.
    * - | :cpp:func:`MFXQueryImplsDescription`
        | :cpp:func:`MFXReleaseImplDescription`
-     - Functions required for the dispatcher to return implementation capabilities.
+     - Required functions for the dispatcher to return implementation capabilities.
+   * - :cpp:func:`MFXVideoCORE_SyncOperation`
+     - Required function for synchronization of asynchronous operations.

+If the implementation implements any encoder, decoder, or VPP filter, it must implement the corresponding mandatory APIs, as described in the :ref:`Mandatory Encode <mandatory-enc-apis-table>`, :ref:`Decode <mandatory-dec-apis-table>` and :ref:`VPP <mandatory-vpp-apis-table>` APIs tables:

+.. _mandatory-enc-apis-table:

+.. list-table:: Mandatory Encode APIs
+   :header-rows: 1
+   :widths: 50 50

+   * - **Functions**
+     - **Description**
    * - | :cpp:func:`MFXVideoENCODE_Init`
        | :cpp:func:`MFXVideoENCODE_Close`
        | :cpp:func:`MFXVideoENCODE_Query`
        | :cpp:func:`MFXVideoENCODE_EncodeFrameAsync`
-     - Encoder functions, required if the implementation implements any encoder.
+     - Required functions if the implementation implements any encoder.

+.. _mandatory-dec-apis-table:

+.. list-table:: Mandatory Decode APIs
+   :header-rows: 1
+   :widths: 50 50

+   * - **Functions**
+     - **Description**
    * - | :cpp:func:`MFXVideoDECODE_Init`
        | :cpp:func:`MFXVideoDECODE_Close`
        | :cpp:func:`MFXVideoDECODE_Query`
        | :cpp:func:`MFXVideoDECODE_DecodeFrameAsync`
-     - Decoder functions, required if the implementation implements any decoder.
+     - Required functions if the implementation implements any decoder.

+.. _mandatory-vpp-apis-table:

+.. list-table:: Mandatory VPP APIs
+   :header-rows: 1
+   :widths: 50 50

+   * - **Functions**
+     - **Description**
    * - | :cpp:func:`MFXVideoVPP_Init`
        | :cpp:func:`MFXVideoVPP_Close`
        | :cpp:func:`MFXVideoVPP_Query`
        | :cpp:func:`MFXVideoVPP_RunFrameVPPAsync`
-     - VPP functions, required if the implementation implements any VPP filter.
+     - Required functions if the implementation implements any VPP filter.

-   * - :cpp:func:`MFXVideoCORE_SyncOperation`
-     - Function required for synchronization of asynchronous operations.
-   * - :cpp:struct:`mfxImplDescription`
+.. note:: Mandatory functions must not return the
+          :cpp:enumerator:`MFX_ERR_NOT_IMPLEMENTED` status.

-     - Decoder, encoder, or VPP capabilities information, required if the implementation implements a decoder, encoder, or VPP filter.
-Structure lists mandatory capabilities of the implementation.
+If at least one of encoder or decoder or VPP filter is implemented, :cpp:func:`MFXQueryImplsDescription` function must return valid :cpp:struct:`mfxImplDescription` structure instanse with mandatory capabilities of the implementation including decoder, encoder, or VPP capabilities information.

 Any other functions or extension buffers are optional for the implementation.

-.. note:: Mandatory functions must have an implementation and must not return the
-          :cpp:enumerator:`MFX_ERR_NOT_IMPLEMENTED` status.